-The appendices contain important information that helps to better understand Continuous Monitoring.
+The appendices contain important information that helps to better understand Continuous Operations.

 Appendix Subject Explanation A Literature references In this book reference is made to consulted literature in the form of: [Author Year].
 In the appendix, the full name of the author, the title and the ISBN number are given. В Glossary Only the main concepts are explained in this appendix. С Abbreviations Within the world of DevOps many abbreviations are used.
 Frequently used terms have been abbreviated for the readability of this book.
-The first time an abbreviation is used, it is spelled out.
+The first time an abbreviation is used, it is shown in brackets behind the full term.
 D Websites A number of relevant websites are included in this appendix.
 In this book, these websites are referred to by the reference: [http Name].
 E Index The index includes references to terms used in this book.